skrey/yellow-extensions/features/image/README.md

 The following arguments are available, all but the first argument are optional:

 `Name` = file name
-`Alt` = alternative text
+`Alt` = alternative text for image
 `Style` = image style, e.g. `left`, `center`, `right`
 `Width` = image width, pixel or percent
 `Height` = image height, pixel or percent

 The image formats GIF, JPG, PNG and SVG are supported.
-All media is located in the `media` folder.
+All media files are located in the `media` folder.
 The `media/images` folder is the place to store your images.
 The `media/thumbnails` folder contains image thumbnails.
 You can also create additional folders and organise files as you like.

-This extension uses [GD graphics library](https://github.com/libgd/libgd) by Thomas Boutell for resizing images.
+This extension uses [GD graphics library](https://github.com/libgd/libgd) by Thomas Boutell.
+There's also a [gallery extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/gallery).

 ## Settings

 The following settings can be configured in file `system/settings/system.ini`:

-`ImageAlt` = alternative text
+`ImageAlt` = alternative text for image
 `ImageUploadWidthMax` = maximum width for upload, larger images are resized
 `ImageUploadHeightMax` = maximum height for upload, larger images are resized
 `ImageUploadJpgQuality` = JPG quality for uploaded images